serokell/blog-posts/typescript-for-haskellers/article.md

 };
 ```

 #### Unit types

 The next feature is unit types.
 Unit types are a subtype of primitive types that contain precisely one primitive value.
-With unions, you can use it like [enums](https://www.typescriptlang.org/docs/handbook/enums.html) by setting unique string values.
-Or even use values with different types.
+With unions, you can use them like [enums](https://www.typescriptlang.org/docs/handbook/enums.html) by setting unique string values or even values with different types.

 ```typescript
 type Result = true | "error" | 5;
 ```

-You can pass it to the function and match it by its type.
+You can pass the `Result` type to a function and match it by its type.

 ```typescript
 const resultInterpreter = (result: Result): string => {